TashaTJ/birthday-book-v2/README.md

 # Credits

-* [README structure inspiration](https://lnkd.in/e_z-WR_9) - I took inspiration for the structure of my README from the sensational work of rhiannon mcnulty
+* [README structure inspiration](https://lnkd.in/e_z-WR_9) - I took inspiration for the structure of my README from the sensational work of Rhiannon Mcnulty
 * [Web Flow for Colour inspiration](https://webflow.com/?utm_medium=blog) - for inspiration when styling
 * [Python tutorial for Lambda function](https://www.youtube.com/watch?v=P8MdDCTbMOI) - helped me understand lambda functions
 * [Pyfiglet tutorial](https://www.youtube.com/watch?v=U1aUteSg2a4) - helped to figure out the best way to do this